yash09jadhav/gen_ai-langchain/README.md

 6. runnables -> The 2 code files here shows demonstration with and without runnable class
 7. document_loaders
 8. text_splitters
-9. vector_stores -> Here we implemented chroma db, where upon creating its instance it generates a SQLite file in the same directory.
-On which we can perform CRUD operations.
+9. vector_stores -> Here I implemented chroma db, where upon creating its instance it generates a SQLite file in the same directory.
+On which I can perform CRUD operations.
-10. RAG -> a simple youtube
+10. RAG -> The notebook LangChain to build an application that combines a large language model with an external knowledge source (youtube) for context-aware responses.